ml6team/fondant/docs/component_spec.md

 # Component specification

-A Fondant component specification defines a component by describing its interface.
-It is used by Fondant to pass in

 Each fondant component is defined by a component specification which describes its interface.
 The component specification is used for a couple of things:
 - To define which input data Fondant should pass to the component, and which output data it should